nhutung211/onedigital/content/blog/en/build-multiparty-video-apps-with-reactjs-and-vonage-multiparty-toolkit.md

 ---
-title: Create a Multiparty Video App with the new Vonage Multiparty Toolkit
+title: Create a Multiparty Video App With the New Vonage Multiparty Toolkit
 description: This blog post will help you develop a Multiparty Video Application based on ReactJS and the new Vonage Multiparty Toolkit.
 author: enrico-portolan